khulnasoft-lab/design.khulnasoft.com/.gitlab/issue_templates/Component documentation.md

 1. [ ] Assign the correct component label to this issue.
 1. [ ] Create an MR with the additions or updates needed.
-1. [ ] When applicable, [create an issue using the `Figma update` issue template][pajamas-figma-update-template] to update the component in Figma.
+1. [ ] When applicable, [create an issue using the `Figma update` issue template][pajamas-figma-update-template] to update the component in Figma, and mark it as related to this one.
 Bring the issue to your team planning session for prioritization and scheduling.
-Mark the issue as related to this one.
 1. [ ] When applicable, [create an MR in GitLab UI][gitlab-ui-mr] to update the component.
 If you do not have capacity or are unable to update the component directly, [create a GitLab UI issue using the `Component` issue template][gitlab-ui-component-template].
+Mark the new issue as related to this one.
 Bring the issue to your team planning session for prioritization and scheduling.
 Mark the issue as related to this one.
 1. [ ] When introducing a major or breaking change, communicate the changes within the Engineering Week in Review and UX Weekly meeting.
 1. [ ] 🎉 Congrats, you made it!
 You can now close this issue.